MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 > curl -v -H "Content-Type: application/json" -d '{"shipTo":"Juablaz","total":220}' localhost:9090/messages/send-payroll
 ```

-Log in to our microservice: (Remember that the request is not made from the microservice to the monolith to log in since we cannot change the monolith code):
+Log in to our microservice (Remember that the request is not made from the microservice to the monolith to log in since we cannot change the monolith code):
 ```
 > Payroll 3 shipped to Juablaz of 220.0
 ```